Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, so this person was up on Capitol Hill, and he was told, all right, you need to find out every business in the United States and how many pencils they need, and you have to keep them supplied with pencils every single day of the year, and you have to find out that they have the right amount of pencils, and you also have to allocate resources to give everybody these pencils.

-First off, folks, he took the Hillsdale College on demand online course, Economics 101, which is free, signed up one lecture a week.
+First off, folks, he took the Hillsdale College on-demand online course, Economics 101, which is free.

-There were ten of them.
+There were 10 of them.

 He's describing one of the lectures given by Professor Wolfram.

-Professor Wolfram was illustrating how it would be impossible for the federal government to guarantee that everybody in the country who used pencils, had them when they needed them in the correct amount every day.
+Professor Wolfram was illustrating how it would be impossible for the federal government to guarantee that everybody in the country who used pencils had them when they needed them in the correct amount every day.

 It was simply too massive a project.

-You couldn't collect all the data, you couldn't coordinate it.
+You couldn't collect all the data.

-It was it was an impossible project.
+It was an impossible project.

-The second thing, if they can't provide everybody as simple with everybody as simple a little item as a pencil, how in the world are they going to provide them health care that works for everybody?
+The second thing, if they can't provide everybody as simple, with everybody as simple a little item as a pencil, how in the world are they going to provide them health care that works for everybody?

-And Wesley, Professor Wolfroom is exactly right.
+And Wesley, Professor Wolfram is exactly right.

 But here's the problem.

-Whether they end up getting it or not, it's the idea that the government now controls people's health because that will allow them to control virtually every other aspect of their lives, pure and simple.
+It's the idea that the government now controls people's health because that will allow them to control virtually every other aspect of their lives, pure and simple.

 It isn't designed to work because your prop said, it can't.